 A: At Everest, we know exactly how much pride you take in your home.
 Since we started creating home improvement products in 1965, we have always put an emphasis on the aesthetics of our creations.
 Being concerned about how the panels will look on your roof is completely understandable, but our surveyors are trained to build a bespoke system that best suits your home so that it offers maximum efficiency without compromising how it looks, ensuring you are left satisfied with the results.
 Finally, Everest Solar Systems are made from monochystalline panels, giving it a sleek and subtle look as opposed to the cheaper, highly visible blue alternative.

 A: Our consultants will carry a sample of the product, so during your appointment you will be able to see it first-hand.
-They will also show you the converter.
+They will also show you the inverter.

 A: They each measure approximately 1.0m x 1.65m.

-A: The panels are positioned in a portrait formation and connected to a series of metal rails that run across your existing roof and are fixed in place with metal clamps.
+A: The panels are positioned in a portrait, landscape or mixed formation and connected to a series of metal rails that run across your existing roof and are fixed in place with metal clamps.

 A: The system only needs daylight to work, not fully bright sunshine.
 The purpose of a consultation is to inform you of exactly how much you can expect to generate with consideration to your home’s position and geographical location.